Thao-ng/Tetris-JS/README.md

 # Tetris-JS
-Tetris game in java script
+Tetris game using Java Script with some sound effects